Alyson Ewald

 DR’s Skyhouse Community, an income-sharing group, was my home for three and a half years.
 Besides serving our community in many ways, I brought in a modest income by working on Russian environmental projects, writing grants and helping organize exchange programs for Sacred Earth Network and The Altai Project (a project of Earth Island Institute).
 Until 2008 I continued to work for The Altai Project and for the Fellowship for Intentional Community.

 In 2003 I married Chad Knepp, formerly of Sandhill community and Acorn community.
-Although we divorced a few years later, we continue to have a strong relationship as community members and friends.
+Although we divorced a few years later, we continued to have a strong relationship as community members and friends for many years.

 Fortune grinned again (we must have looked amusing) and sent us an angel: Aron Heintz, a friend who had been seeking initiatives like ours in which to invest.
 We stumbled upon the perfect piece of land, right next to DR, and learned it was for sale.
 Aron helped us purchase it, and on Summer Solstice 2005, Red Earth Farms acquired our lovely 76 green acres.

 Love and romance have always been an important part of life for me.
 In 2006 I became re-acquainted with Mark Mazziotti, whom I’d met several years previously at a natural building event.
-We fell deeply in love, and before long he moved to Red Earth Farms, where we’re now sharing our lives.
+We fell in love, and before long he moved to Red Earth Farms.

-On March 25, 2008, our daughter Cole was born here at home.
-She is a delightful little person who loves to learn and grow, and I’m thrilled to have the privilege of being near her as she does so.
+In 2008, our daughter Cole was born here at home.
+She is a delightful person who loves to learn and grow, and I’m thrilled to have the privilege of being near her as she does so.

 My life here is diverse, relaxed, and full of new learning opportunities.
 I am where I want to be, doing what I want to do, with the people I want to do it with.
 I spend my time with friends at Red Earth, Dancing Rabbit, and Sandhill.
-I enjoy maple sugaring, playing ultimate frisbee, swimming in the ponds, hunting wild mushrooms, singing, facilitation, swing dancing, baking bread, fundraising, and learning about ways to grow, ferment and preserve food.
+I enjoy maple sugaring, playing ultimate frisbee, swimming in the ponds, hunting wild mushrooms, singing, facilitation, swing dancing, baking bread, and learning about ways to grow, ferment and preserve food.
+In 2022 I began a new career as a Junior High English teacher, so now I have less time for other things... except in the summer.

 I want our community to be a clear and visible demonstration of a thoughtful and compassionate way to live on this Earth.
 I want to create a home where my family, friends, and I can learn, love, grow and flourish.
 Not to mention having fun!
 And I hope you and others will be inspired by our vision and our practice.